activej/activej/README.md

 ## Introduction

-[ActiveJ](https://activej.io) is a full-featured modern Java platform, created from the ground up as an alternative to Spring/Micronauts/Netty/Jetty.
-It is designed to be self-sufficient (no third-party dependencies), simple, lean and to provide ultimate performance.
-ActiveJ consists of a range of libraries, from dependency injection and high-performance async I/O (inspired by Node.js), to application servers and big data solutions.
+[ActiveJ](https://activej.io) is a modern Java platform, created from the ground up.
+It is designed to be self-sufficient (no third-party dependencies), simple, lean and to provide competitive performance.
+ActiveJ consists of a range of libraries, from dependency injection and high-performance asynchronous I/O (inspired by Node.js), to application servers and big data solutions.
 You can use ActiveJ to build scalable web applications, distributed systems and use it for high-load data processing.

 ## ActiveJ components